-- Investor-related factors (e.g. direct or indirect control of the acquirer by the government of a third state; previous of potential future involvement in illegal activities; previous or potential future involvement in activities which may affect security or public order in another EU Member State) - How the investment affects the (highly) critical sectors listed in the Annex to the ICA.
+- Investor-related factors (e.g. direct or indirect control of the acquirer by the government of a third state; previous or potential future involvement in illegal activities; previous or potential future involvement in activities which may affect security or public order in another EU Member State) - How the investment affects the (highly) critical sectors listed in the Annex to the Investment Control Act ("ICA").

-Highly critical sectors are: Defense equipment and technologies; operation of critical energy infrastructure; operation of critical digital infrastructure, in particular 5G infrastructure; water; operating systems that guarantee the data sovereignty of the Republic of Austria; research and development in the fields of medicines, vaccines, medical devices and personal protective equipment.
+Highly critical sectors are: Defense equipment and technologies; operation of critical energy infrastructure; operation of critical digital infrastructure, in particular 5G infrastructure; water; operating systems that guarantee the data sovereignty of the Republic of Austria.